golemfactory/golem-architecture/arch-snapshot/arch.md

 #### Payments flow during the lifetime of the Agreement
 ##### Negotiation
-Payments are a crucial step of negotiations – both provider and requestor must agree on the mode of payments.
+Provider and Requestor must establish the mechanics of payments (Payment Driver, its parameters, Payment Model) during the agreement Negotiation.
 This is achieved as follows:
 - Offer defines properties `golem.com.payment.platform.<platform>.address`
   of the form which identify the recipients of funds for the given platform.
   Note that in case of blockchain payments this adress need not be the same